marcomuser/conformal/README.md

 ## Features

-### 🚀 **End-to-End Form Data Management**

-Conformal streamlines the way you handle `FormData` by providing a complete solution from parsing to validation to error handling.
-Never deal with untyped form data again!

 ### 🔒 **Type Safety Without Compromise**

 - **Zero Runtime Type Errors**: Parse `FormData` into fully typed objects with automatic TypeScript inference